-As citizens of the UAE, we take great pride in the country we live in and the inclusion of UAE Social Science is integrated into the timetable ensures all students learn about the UAE's geography, history and language.
-They are important parts of our education in the UAE and are incorporated into our school's curriculum to provide students with a better understanding and appreciation for the history, culture and morals of the UAE.
+As citizens of the UAE, we take great pride in the country we live in and the inclusion of Moral Social Cultural Studies in the timetable ensures all students learn about the UAE's geography, history and language.
+They are important parts of our education in the UAE and are incorporated into our school's curriculum to provide students with a better understanding and appreciation for the history, culture armorals of the UAE.